-E. List of approvals and licences
+F. List of approvals and licences

 All approvals and licences required under any legislation must be identified.
-This is to alert other relevant authorities as early as possible to their potential involvement in the project, and to ensure an integrated approach to the granting of approvals.
+This is to alert other relevant authorities as early as possible to their potential involvement in the project and to ensure an integrated approach to the granting of approvals.
 This list also identifies for the community, the relevant authorities involved in the assessment and regulation of the proposal.

-F. Compilation of mitigation measures
+G. Compilation of mitigation measures

-This section should describe the mitigation strategy outlined in previous sections to demonstrate how the proposal and its environmental safeguards would be implemented and managed in an integrated and feasible manner.
-This section should also demonstrate that the proposal is capable of complying with statutory obligations under other licences or approvals.
+This section compiles the mitigation strategy outlined in previous sections to demonstrate how the proposal and its environmental safeguards would be implemented and managed in an integrated and feasible manner.
+This section also demonstrates that the proposal is capable of complying with statutory obligations under other licences or approvals.

-The mitigation strategy should outline the environmental management principles which would be followed in the planning, design, establishment and operation of the proposal and include:
+The mitigation strategy should outline the environmental management principles which would be followed when planning, designing, establishing and operating the proposal, and include:

-- specific locational, layout, design or technology features; and - an outline of ongoing management and monitoring plans.
+- specific locational, layout, design or technology features and - an outline of ongoing management and monitoring plans.